+- The current capital programme uses a combination of financing including capital receipts, grants & contributions, reserves and borrowing. - The proposed Capital programme includes some key projects as outlined below:

+- Purchase of Temporary Accommodation

+- Waterlooville Leisure Centre Development

+- Local Authority Housing fund for Homelessness

+- Bulbeck Road Redevelopment

+- Disabled Facilities Grant

+- Langstone FCERM (Stage 2)

+- South Hayling Beach Management Plan

+- Broadmarsh Coastal Defense

+- Southwest Hayling Seafront West Beach

+- Various drainage and improvements

-- The current capital programme uses a combination of financing including capital receipts, grants & contributions, reserves and borrowing. - The proposed Capital programme includes some of the projects as outlined in the Regeneration Strategy, approved at Council.
-The Strategy covers key regeneration areas in the borough: - Town Centre redevelopments - Borough strategic employment sites - Hayling Island seafront - 2.3 The Corporate Strategy forms part of the Policy and Budgetary Framework for the Council.
-These frameworks work together to create the strategic framework. - 2.4 The Capital Strategy must both support and inform the Council's vision for the Havant area and the strategic direction set out in the Corporate Strategy.
-This is to enable resources to be matched against the agreed priorities and any other supporting needs. - 2.5 The Capital Strategy takes account of other Council Plans and Strategies which have a potential impact on the use of resources by the Council.
-Particularly consideration is given to the following key strategies: - The Medium Term Financial Strategy, which provides information on the proposed revenue budget and considerations that will impact on future budgets. - The Treasury Management Strategy, Investment Strategy and Minimum Revenue Provision Strategy, which sets out the assumptions for financing requirements and interest rates and their effect on the revenue budget. - Local Plan/Local Development Framework. - Regeneration Strategy - There are also a number of other strategies, which set out policy direction for other key Council priorities.
+- 2.3 The Corporate Strategy forms part of the Policy and Budgetary Framework for the Council.
+These frameworks work together to create the strategic framework.

+- 2.4 The Capital Strategy must both support and inform the Council's vision for the Havant area and the strategic direction set out in the Corporate Strategy.
+This is to enable resources to be matched against the agreed priorities and any other supporting needs.

+- 2.5 The Capital Strategy takes account of other Council Plans and Strategies which have a potential impact on the use of resources by the Council.
+Particularly consideration is given to the following key strategies:

+- The Medium-Term Financial Strategy, which provides information on the proposed revenue budget and considerations that will impact on future budgets.

+- The Treasury Management Strategy, Investment Strategy and Minimum Revenue Provision Strategy, which sets out the assumptions for financing requirements and interest rates and their effect on the revenue budget.

+- The Local Plan and supporting Infrastructure Delivery Plan.

+- Regeneration Strategy

+- There are also a number of other strategies, which set out policy direction for other key Council priorities.